TRaSH-Guides/Guides/includes/sqp/1-4k-cf-scoring-sqp1.md

         If you don't prefer `{{ radarr['cf']['imax-enhanced']['name'] }}` then don't add it or use a score of `0`

-??? abstract "HQ Release Groups - [CLICK TO EXPAND]"
+??? abstract "HQ Release Groups - [Click to show/hide]"

     !!! danger "Adding `HD Bluray Tier xx` means you get less or not streaming optimized :warning:"
     | Custom Format                                                                                                                        |                                            Score | Trash ID                                            |